 The study of these writings, which have been called "the unexplored portion of the New Testament," has a very definite place in the general scheme of the Training School.
 They reveal aspects of Church life in very early times, which have often been lost to sight where the Pauline Epistles were too exclusively studied.
-Close scrutiny also reveals their exceptional evidential value to the principal Articles of the Creed.
-And verbal study yields rich results for the inner life.
+Close scrutiny also reveals their exceptional evidential value as respects the principal Articles of the Creed.